 After 30 years filming wild and wonderful creatures in remote areas of the planet, Gordon has a reputation for relishing dangerous and tough assignments.
 He has taken part in challenging expeditions and adventures around the globe including South America, Asia, Africa, Papua New Guinea, Russia and Alaska, always with a view to raising awareness of the fragility of the world’s endangered species and habitats.

 WHAT PEOPLE SAY

-"We went on the evening tour with Ewan last week and had a fantastic trip.
-Ewan is an exceptional guide and not only did we enjoy impressive wildlife spots such as an otter, a male hen harrier, white tail eagles, a tawny owl, deer, seals and more but we also enjoyed a fascinating exploration of the habitats that sustain this stunning wildlife.
+"We went on the Mull Nature Explorer with Nature Scotland last week and had a fantastic trip.
+Theo is an exceptional guide and not only did we enjoy impressive wildlife spots such as an otter, a male hen harrier, white tail eagles, deer, seals and more but we also enjoyed a fascinating exploration of the habitats that sustain this stunning wildlife.

-If you are new to Mull you could not chose a better introduction to its wildlife and if, like me, you have been to Mull before Ewan will open your eyes to things you have not previously noticed.
+If you are new to Mull you could not chose a better introduction to its wildlife and if, like me, you have been to Mull before Nature Scotland will open your eyes to things you have not previously noticed.